chussong/3dBasis/README.md

 number of non-Dirichlet derivatives, and "p", the number of mu partitions.

 These arguments can also be supplied in the initial invocation, in which case the GUI will not be launched at all.
+The syntax for this is either "./3dBasis n l p" or "./3dBasis d p", where n, l, and p are integers corresponding to the options given above and d is the alternative invocation which computes the full hamiltonian using all states (of any particle number) up to total dimension d.

-The syntax for this is "./3dBasis n l p", and additional options can be placed anywhere preceded by a minus sign "-".
+Additional options can be placed anywhere preceded by a minus sign "-".
 The full list of options is given below, but the most important are "-o" and "-O", which cause the results of the computation to be output as Mathematica code instead of written to the terminal. "-o file.txt" will cause output to be